 Stress.
 Everyone is affected by it in some way and no one is immune from it.
-Whether you’re stuck in sitting traffic and running late for that important meeting or you’re struggling figuring out how to balance the different roles in your life, stress can come from anywhere and can, unfortunately, take a toll on your health.
+Whether you’re stuck in sitting traffic and running late for that important meeting or you’re struggling to figure out how to balance the different roles in your life, stress can come from anywhere and can, unfortunately, take a toll on your health.

 According to a 2017 study done by the American Psychology Association, 59% of Americans consider this to be the lowest point in our nation’s history that they can remember.
 This figure includes generations that have lived through tragedies such as World War II, high-profile mass shootings and the September 11 terrorist attacks.

-However, no matter how big or small your life stressors are, yoga is a great way to help calm your mind and give yourself some much needed love.
+However, no matter how big or small your life stressors are, yoga is a great way to help calm your mind and give yourself some much-needed love.
 Yoga has a ton of benefits including boosting your immunity, increasing your energy levels and of course, relieving stress.
 Besides the aforementioned benefits, yoga is cost-effective and can be practiced practically anywhere.
-If you’re a beginner to yoga, you can start by practicing these yoga asanas (poses) for five to 10 minutes a day to help reduce your stress levels.
+If you’re a beginner at yoga, you can start by practicing these yoga asanas (poses) for five to 10 minutes a day to help reduce your stress levels.

 Uttanasana (Standing Forward Bend)

 Uttanasana offers many benefits when practiced as a pose in itself.
 Often used as a transitional pose, uttanasana stretches the hamstrings, hips and calves and helps to reduce fatigue and anxiety.
-This asana also strengthens the thighs and knees, relieves headaches and and insomnia as well as calms the brain and helps relieve stress and mild depression.
+This asana also strengthens the thighs and knees, relieves headaches and insomnia as well as calms the brain and helps relieve stress and mild depression.